J-Cos/SimpleMetaPipeline/README.md

 # SimpleMetaPipeline
  A simple bioinformatic pipeline for metabarcoding and meta-analyses, designed for Linux.

-# 1) Download pipeline and create directory structure
+# 1) Create directory structure and download the pipeline

- First download the pipeline code from this repository.
-This contains 4 subdirectories as follows:
-- Pipeline: the main directory containing the pipeline itself (Pipeline.R) and a directory (Functions) containing all the functions called by the pipeline.
-You do not need to modify these scripts.
-- ControlScripts: this directory contains a single example control script.
-First use this example to check your installation is working, and then modify it to create a control script for your own data.
-This is the only directory where you should modify scripts.
-- 2 other directories not required to run the pipeline.
-These contain supporting functionality that is under develoment.

- Then you need to build the expected directory structure, so the pipeline knows where to find the inputs and can provide outputs in the expected locations.
+ First you need to build the expected directory structure, so the pipeline knows where to find the inputs and can provide outputs in the expected locations.
 This exact directory structure is required for the pipeline to work.

- First run this code in R

-    #setwd() #set this to where you want the pipeline environment to be located, otherwise it will be created in your home directory
-    dir.create("BioinformaticPipeline_Env")
-    dir.create((file.path("BioinformaticPipeline_Env", "FASTQs")))
-    dir.create((file.path("BioinformaticPipeline_Env", "Data")))
-    dir.create((file.path("BioinformaticPipeline_Env", "IntermediateOutputs")))
-    dir.create((file.path("BioinformaticPipeline_Env", "Results")))
-    dir.create((file.path("BioinformaticPipeline_Env", "Data", "BlastDBs")))
-    dir.create((file.path("BioinformaticPipeline_Env", "Data", "Classifiers")))
-    dir.create((file.path("BioinformaticPipeline_Env", "Data", "Raw")))
+ To do this open a terminal window and run the code below.
+By default this will create your pipeline directory in home, if you wish to create it somewhere else just change to that directory before running the below code:

+    mkdir -p BioinformaticPipeline_Env/{FASTQs,Data/{BlastDBs,Classifiers,Raw},IntermediateOutputs,Results}

 This creates a directory structure as follows:
 - FASTQs - fill this directory with a subdirectory containing all runs you wish to analyse together.
 Within this subdirectory create further subdirectories for each run titled Run1, Run2...
 RunN, each filled with the unmerged multiplexed raw FASTQ files from a single sequencing run